Satoshi-Samourai/dunder-lsp-operators-guide/README.md

 #### subsidyFactor: 1 ####

-The subsidy factor may be related to how transaction fees are subsidized, especially in the context of mining rewards.
-A subsidy factor of 1 might imply that transaction fees are not subsidized (i.e., not multiplied or adjusted by a factor) and are considered as is.
+The subsidy factor is related to how transaction fees are subsidized.
+The subsidy factor of 1 sets that the on-chain fees are paid by the channel opening peer (user) and not the Dunder LSP server.

 &nbsp;